Godwill98/weather-app-django/README.md

 1. Enter "Kisumu" in the search box.
 2. The app displays the temperature, weather description, and an icon representing the weather in Kisumu.

-## License

-This project is licensed under the MIT License.

----

-Feel free to customize the `README.md` further based on your project specifics!
-Let me know if you need additional sections.